In 5-4 ruling, Supreme Court allows Trump plan to deny green cards to those who may need gov't aid

 But the challengers of the public charge rule urged the justices to keep the stay in place.

-They said lifting it now, while the legal battle is still being waged "would inject confusion and uncertainty" in to the immigration system and could deter millions of non-citizens from applying for public benefits.
+They said lifting it now, while the legal battle is still being waged, "would inject confusion and uncertainty" to the immigration system and could deter millions of noncitizens from applying for public benefits.